 Michelle also serves as an at-large Executive Board Member of the Oregon New Lawyers Division (ONLD), co-chair of the ONLD Access to Justice Committee, and the ONLD liaison to the Oregon State Bar’s Legal Services Committee.
 In addition, Michelle is a proud member of the Oregon Criminal Defense Lawyers Association (OCDLA) and National Association of Criminal Defense Lawyers (NACDL), which Michelle utilizes to stay on top of all the latest legal news, trends, and resources.

-Michelle lives in La Grande with her husband Jonathan, son Noah, their three cats, Miles, Rory, and Julian, and their Border Collie/Blue Heeler mix, Boomer.
+Michelle lives in West Linn with her husband Jonathan, son Noah, their three cats, Miles, Rory, and Julian, and their Border Collie/Blue Heeler mix, Boomer.
 When not in the courtroom, Michelle enjoys reading a good book, rooting for the Wisconsin Badgers, and baking.